 Welcome to UBC's postdoctoral community!
 The UBC Postdoctoral Association is here to help you.

-The UBC Postdoctoral Association (UBC PDA) is an interdisciplinary group of postdoctoral fellows and research associates at UBC that first started in 2006.
-We are excited to hear from you, and to be a part of your time here at UBC!
-With the help of the Postdoctoral Fellows Office, our mission is to enhance the experiences of postdocs and research associates during your time at UBC, by:
+The UBC Postdoctoral Association (UBC PDA) is an interdisciplinary group of postdoctoral fellows and research associates at UBC that was founded in 2006.
+With the help of the Postdoctoral Fellows Office, our mission is to enhance the experiences of UBC appointed postdocs by:

-Providing an open forum to communicate and share experiences

-- 1. Hosting events that highlight the scholarly work of our peers - 2.
-Offering resources for the next generation of research leaders - 3.
-Providing opportunities for social and research-based networking - Advocating for PDF concerns at the university level (with the PDFO), and beyond (provincially together with the SFU PDA, and federally through CAPS, the Canadian Association of Postdoctoral Scholars)
+- 1. Providing an open forum to communicate and share experiences - 2.
+Hosting events that highlight the scholarly work of our peers - 3.
+Offering resources for the next generation of research leaders - 4.
+Providing opportunities for social and research-based networking - 5.
+Advocating for PDF concerns at the university level (with the PDFO), and beyond (provincially together with the SFU PDA, and federally through CAPS, the Canadian Association of Postdoctoral Scholars)